 3. Warm MHC

 a.
-Surface Analysis
+Surface wind roses

 b.
 Composites

-In Figure 2a, composite mean, sea level pressure shows a generally weak surface cyclone located over southern Quebec during the time of peak reflectivity associated with warm MHC events.
+The composite mean, sea-level pressure for warm-MHC events shows a weak and diffuse surface cyclone located over southern Quebec during the time of peak reflectivity associated with the event (Figure 2a).
 The position of this surface cyclone would induce weak southwesterly geostrophic flow over New York and New England.
-Warm cases of MHC tend to form in environments just before the passage of cold fronts.
-A pressure trough can be seen near eastern New York indicating a pre-frontal trough, though the pre-frontal trough in these cases did not directly initiate the convection.
+The westerly geostrophic flow and XXX wind from the KALB surface wind rose, indicates warm cases of MHC tend to form in environments in advance of cold fronts.
+This warm-season, prefrontal environment over the northeastern United States generally features weak synoptic-scale forcing in the presence of abundant convective instability (e.g., Lombardo and Colle 2010, 2011; Hurlburt and Cohen 2014), which increases the importance of mesoscale processes, like MHC, in initiating convective storms.
+Note that although a pressure trough can also be seen in the prefrontal environment over eastern New York (c.f.
+Lombardo and Colle 2011), this prefrontal trough did not directly initiate the convection in the composite cases as discussed in the previous section.

-At 850-hPa, a trough can be seen sitting over the east coast of the United States and a ridge in the central United States.
-There is general composite west/southwesterly winds occurring over New York and New England.
-Weak warm air advection in the prefrontal environment occurs during the peaks of warm MHC events over extreme Eastern New York State on the order of 0.4 °C h-1.

-(Fig. 4a).
-You can see cold air advection occurring in the wake of the cold front moving over central New York.
-Focusing on the eastern portion of New York, the composite shows weak warm air advection
+At 850 hPa (Fig. 4a), a weak trough can be seen over the east coast of the United States with a broad ridge positioned over the central United States.
+The composite flow is west-southwesterly over New York and New England, with warm-air advection in the prefrontal environment on the order of 0.4 °C h-1.
+Weak cold-air advection can be seen occurring in the wake of the cold front moving through central New York.

-Weak advection of 500-hPa cyclonic relative vorticity occurs across eastern New York during warm MHC events (Fig. 5a).
-Weak cyclonic curvature is seen upstream of the Capital Region, indicative of possible shortwaves in the flow at 500-hPa.
-Investigation of individual cases revealed that there is significant spatial variability in the location of upstream shortwaves during warm MHC events.
+Weak advection of 500-hPa cyclonic relative vorticity occurs across eastern New York during warm-MHC events (Fig. 5a).
+Weak cyclonic curvature, with embedded vorticity maxima, is seen upstream of the Capital Region, indicative of possible shortwaves in the flow at 500 hPa.
+Investigation of individual cases revealed that there is significant spatial variability in the location of upstream shortwaves during warm-MHC events, again highlighting the importance of mesoscale processes in the initiation of convection.

-At 300-hPa (Fig. 6a), the flow is very zonal and a broad trough can be seen over the eastern United States a weak jet is located the northeast of New York State.
-The maximum of this jet is located over New Brunswick, Canada.
-The Capital Region is downstream of the trough axis and in the equatorward entrance region of the jet streak.
+At 300 hPa (Fig. 6a), the flow over the continental U.S. features a broad, weak trough over the eastern United States and a ridge anchored over the Intermountain West.
+The Capital Region is just downstream of the trough axis and in the equatorward entrance region of a jet streak over eastern Canada, locations known to be favorable for upper-level divergence.

-The composite sounding (Fig. 7a) for warmMHC cases shows a warm surface temperature around 28 °C and a surface dew points of 19 °C. With a warm, moist surface, the lack of any significant capping inversion, and steep mid-level lapse rates.
-Surface southwesterly winds around 5 kts veer with height, representative of warm air advection, which was seen in the 850-hPa composite map.
+The composite sounding (Fig. 7a) for warm-MHC cases shows a warm surface temperature around 28 °C and a surface dew point of 19 °C. With a warm, moist surface, the lack of any significant capping inversion, and steep mid-level lapse rates.
+Surface southwesterly winds around 5 kt veer with height, representative of warm-air advection, which was seen in the 850-hPa composite map (Fig. 4a).
 Reviewing the cases generally surface based CAPE was between 1000 and 3000 J kg-1.
-In the individual cases the actual winds were more southerly in the valley due to the terrain channeled flow.
+In the individual cases the actual winds were more southerly in the valley due to the terrain-channeled flow.

 4. Cold MHC

 a.
-Surface Analysis
+Surface wind roses

 b.
 Composites

-Cold cases of MHC typically occur after the passage of synoptically-forced precipitation.
-The cold case sea-level pressure composite (Fig. 2b) shows that during the peak of cold MHC events a surface cyclone is located just to the east of Cape Cod.
-Surface geostrophic winds are primarily northeasterly across New York State.
-The composite gradient in sea level pressure is much larger than that of the warm cases (Fig. 2a).
+The cold-MHC sea-level pressure composite (Fig. 2b) shows that during the peak of cold MHC events a surface cyclone is located just to the east of Cape Cod.
+The pressure pattern implies surface geostrophic winds would be northeasterly across New York State and the composite gradient in sea-level pressure is much larger than that of the warm cases (Fig. 2a).